leonadsouza/database/non-cdb-database-in-exacs/create-a-non-cdb-db-in-exacs-using-dbaascli-utility/create-a-non-cdb-db-in-exacs-using-dbaascli-utility.md

-# Creating a non-container database in ExaCS using the dbaascli utility.
+# Creating a non-container database in ExaDB-D using the dbaascli utility.

 ## Introduction

-This lab demonstrates creating a non-container database in Exadata Cloud Service using the dbaascli utility.
+This lab demonstrates creating a non-container database in Exadata Database Service on Dedicated Infrastructure using the dbaascli utility.

 You can use the dbaascli utility to perform various database lifecycle and administration operations on Exadata Cloud Infrastructure.
 Such as creating a database, deleting a database, changing the password of a database user, starting a database, managing pluggable databases (PDBs), and more.